 Q: I’ve heard I should change my motor oil every 3,000 miles.
 Is that still true?

 A: The majority of today’s Buick vehicles are equipped with the Engine Oil Life System, which has made the 3,000-mile oil change obsolete.
 Depending on the age of the vehicle, driving habits, and road conditions, vehicles with today’s advanced engines can go much longer than 3,000 miles between oil changes.
 Always be sure to check your engine oil level regularly, even with an Engine Oil Life System.

 Q: I have a 2011 or newer Buick; when should I get my tires rotated?

 A: Beginning with the 2011 model year, owners of Buick vehicles are advised to see their dealer for a tire rotation every 7,500 miles as part of a newly revised maintenance schedule.

 A: Each tire on a vehicle performs a different task, causing them to wear at different rates.
 Regular tire rotation allows tires to wear evenly, maximizing tire life, and allowing tires to be replaced in sets of four, which is preferable.

 Q: I’ve heard that the first tire rotation on my new Buick vehicle is the most important.
 Why is that?

 A: Irregular tread wear occurs fastest when tires are new and at full tread depth, thus the first tire rotation has been found to be of the greatest importance.

-Q: Is it okay to rotate my tires earlier than 7,500 miles on a 2011 model year vehicle and newer?
+Q: Is it OK to rotate my tires earlier than 7,500 miles on a 2011 model-year and/or newer vehicle?

-A: Yes, it is okay, particularly if you notice signs of irregular wear appearing on the tires.
+A: Yes, it is OK, particularly if you notice signs of irregular tire wear.